DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 [^06chapter5_47]: Newman, ‘Ze Frank and the poetics of Web video’.

-[^06chapter5_48]: Newman’s point is well observed in relateion to recent videos on
+[^06chapter5_48]: Newman’s point is well observed in relation to recent videos on
-    Instagram, however, where videos are often accompanied by subtitles, making it possible to watch them with the audio turned off.
+    Instagram where videos are often accompanied by subtitles making it possible to watch them with the audio turned off.
 This indicates that the videos are being watched (or specifically designed to be viewed) in (social) situations where silence is